natalie-kate/music_to_my_ears/README.md

 ### Acknowledgements

--   Code Institute for Boutique Ado walk through project.
+-   Code Institute for Boutique Ado walk through project and automated testing course material.
 Used the videos a fair bit to get me started.
 -   My mentor Spencer Barriball for his time and feedback.
 -   My mini feb 2021 team on slack for their feedback and support.
 -   Dave Horrocks for getting on the phone with me and helping me figure out my jquery issue.
 And along with Manny Suzy and Abi for allowing me to join their group.
 Knowing that they would offer help and recommend resources when I needed them took some of the stress away.